KTM Komuter Southern Sector (KTM Komuter Selatan) JB Sentral-Kulai

 The line between JB Sentral and Woodlands CIQ is not electrified, so electric KTM Komuter trains cannot run on them.
 The line is also not within Malaysia, so it is not just up to KTM to implement a new service.

-How do I travel from Paloh to Singapore?
+How do I travel from Pasir Gudang/Kulai to Singapore?

 Change to the KTM Shuttle Tebrau at JB Sentral.

-How much is a ticket from Gemas to Singapore?
+How much is a ticket from Pasir Gudang/Kulai to Singapore?

-There is no through ticket from Paloh to Singapore.
-Buy a ticket at Paloh for the train to JB Sentral, then buy the KTM Shuttle Tebrau ticket up to 7 months in advance.
+There is no through ticket from Pasir Gudang/Kulai to Singapore.
+Buy a ticket at Pasir Gudang/Kulai for the train to JB Sentral, then buy the KTM Shuttle Tebrau ticket up to 6 months in advance.
 Tickets for the KTM Shuttle Tebrau from JB Sentral to Woodlands CIQ, Singapore cost RM5 one way.
 See above for KTM Komuter fares.

-Must I only travel from Paloh to Singapore?
-Can I travel from other stations such as Gemas, Kluang, or Kulai to Singapore also?
+Must I only travel from Pasir Gudang/Kulai to Singapore?
+Can I travel from other stations such as Pasir Putih, Bandar Seri Alam, or Taman Daya to Singapore also?

 Of course you can.
 The KTM Komuter serves all stations along the route and charges fares according to the distance travelled.
 Change to the KTM Shuttle Tebrau at JB Sentral.